 Since Raul doesn't want to receive payments from the trust while he is still working, the trustee can focus on investing for growth and minimizing net income during the trust's pre-flip years.
 This strategy will allow the trustee to minimize the trust’s payments to Raul during these years and to maximize them during his retirement years.

-What’s more, if the income and appreciation of the trust's investments total 7.0% annually and Raul lives for his life expectancy, over $3,177,033 will be left in his trust to support Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth.
+What’s more, if the income and appreciation of the trust's investments total 7.0% annually and Raul lives for his life expectancy, over $3,177,033 will be left in his trust to support Dartmouth Health and/or Geisel School of Medicine at Dartmouth.

-Raul could not be more pleased with his benefits from his flip unitrust and is thrilled to make a gift to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth that is substantially larger than he imagined would be possible.
+Raul could not be more pleased with his benefits from his flip unitrust and is thrilled to make a gift to Dartmouth Health and/or Geisel School of Medicine at Dartmouth that is substantially larger than he imagined would be possible.